lagom/lagom/docs/manual/java/guide/broker/MessageBrokerApi.md

 ## Polymorphic event streams

 Typically you will want to publish more than one type of event to a particular topic.
-This can be done by creating an interface that each event implements, and then making the events implement that.
+This can be done by creating an interface that each event implements.
 In order to successfully serialize these events to and from JSON, a few extra annotations are needed to instruct Jackson to describe and consume the type of the event in the produced JSON.

 For example, consider a situation where you have a blog post created event and a blog post published event.
 Here's what your event structure might look like: